PRIVACY AND COOKIES POLICY

 8.5 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Website.

 Our Website may contain links to and from other websites and services.
-We are not responsible for the privacy practices or the content of any third party sites.
+We are not responsible for the privacy practices or the content of any third-party sites.
 Please check the individual Privacy and Cookies Policy of any such websites or services before you submit any personal information to them.

 We may from time to time use third party advertisers or sponsors on our Website.
 In the event that we do so we will not disclose identifiable information about individuals but we may provide them with aggregated information about our users.
 We may also use such aggregated information to help advertisers reach the kind of audience they want to target (for example, men in London).
-We may make use of the personal information we have collected from you to enable us to comply with our advertisers’ and sponsors’ wishes by displaying their advertisement to that target audience.
+We may make use of the personal information we have collected from you to enable us to comply with our advertisers’ and sponsors’ terms by displaying their advertisement to that target audience.

 With your permission, we may send you information and marketing materials that may be of interest to you.
 You have the right to ask us not to process your personal information for marketing purposes.
 You can exercise your right to opt out of such processing by contacting us by post or email at the address set out below or by using the “unsubscribe” option included in our emails.